gorakhjoshi/WebDevelopmentFoundation/6. Typography/Quiz/README.md

 - [ ] C. Links a font file and allows you to use the `Lato` font for `font-family` in CSS style rules.
 - [ ] D. Set the font to `Lato` for `<link>` elements.

-### Q9.The following CSS code fails to set the typeface of the heading to Courier New.
+### Q9.
+The following CSS code fails to set the typeface of the heading to Courier New.
 Why?

 ```css
 h1 {